dpath-maintainers/dpath-python/README.md

 Separators
 ==========

-All of the functions in this library accept a 'separator' argument, which is the character that should separate path components.
+All of the functions in this library (except 'merge') accept a 'separator' argument, which is the character that should separate path components.
 The default is '/', but you can set it to whatever you want.

 Searching
 =========